joy-prime/joy-types/README.md

 A Joy' class definition can specify any or all of the following:

-* *interface*: the names and types of a set of pure functions that can be invoked on any member of the class
+* *interface*: the names and types of a set of pure functions that can be invoked on any member of this class

 * *implementation*: bodies for the interface functions

-* *representation*: the required and optional keys of a heterogeneous map, where each key is namespaced
-  and always has the same value type regardless of the class in which it appears.
+* *supertypes*: an ordered list of supertypes of this class

 Each Joy' class definition also defines its *type class*: the class of its types.
 A Joy' type is a value that specifies constraints on values of a particular class -- the type's *value class*.